elucian/bee/syntax/keywords.md

 | trial    | Protect a block of code that may have exceptions
 | case     | One trial block can resolve multiple cases
 | error    | Associated with trial to patch one errors
-| cover    | Associated with trial to patch other errors
+| other    | Associated with trial to patch other errors
 | final    | Associated with trial to finalize the trial block
-| ready    | Close when or trial control blocks
+| done     | Close do, when and trial control blocks
-| begin    | Start unconditional anonymous block / local context
+| do       | Start unconditional anonymous block / local context
 | with     | Start qualifier suppression block
+| quest    | Create a multi-block selection statement
+| match    | Associated to quest, create one branch
+| none     | Assicuated to quses, create alternative branch

 ## Interruption keywords